Abdelrhman-Atef/Restuarant-Data-Analysis/README.md

 -	Beverages are the highest product in quantity.
 -	Credit Card is the highest percentage of payment method.
 -	Lisbon is the highest city in sales.
+-	Online is the highest purchase type in sales.
+- Burgers are the highest product in sales.

 	 Online is the highest purchase type in sales.
 	Burgers are the highest product in sales.